ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Its first argument is an optional string that is searched for at least one substring that matches the iregexp contained in the string that is the second argument.
-The result is `true` if such a substring exists, `false` otherwise.
+The result is `BooleanTrue` if such a substring exists, and `BooleanFalse` otherwise.

-The result is `Nothing` if the first argument is not a string or the second argument is not a string conforming to {{-iregexp}}.

 ### Examples